Port Darwin: Security concerns

 Concerns have been expressed over this leasing arrangement due its strategic significance as part of China's Belt and Road Initiative.
 Concerns have also been expressed over the proximity of the port to a base where United States Marines are stationed on a rotational basis and to the Darwin International Airport, which is used jointly for military and civilian purposes.

 In June 2019, development of a port at Glyde Point, 40 km north of Port Darwin, to be utilised by both military and commercial interests, was suggested as a 'counterbalance' by Federal Liberal Party MP and chair of the Parliamentary Joint Committee on Intelligence and Security Andrew Hastie.

 In August 2019, a proposal was launched by Federal Labor MP Nick Champion to re-nationalise the port, thereby ending Chinese control.

 A 2021 review of the leasing arrangements found there were no national security grounds to overturn the lease.
 In October 2023, the federal government announced it would not cancel Landbridge's lease after another review.
 The announcement brought to an end to an eight-year saga regarding Chinese control of the port.

-During the 2025 Australian federal election campaign, both the Coalition and the Australian Labor Party pledged to return the port to Australian ownership if elected.
+During the May 2025 Australian federal election campaign, both the Coalition and the Australian Labor Party pledged to return the port to Australian ownership if elected.
 The PRC's ambassador to Australia, Xiao Qian, criticised the plan.
 Landbridge applauded the ambassador's comments.
+In late January 2026, Chinese ambassador Xiao Qian reiterated warnings to the Albanese government that plans to nationalise the port would adversely affect trade and diplomatic relations with China.
+In May 2026, Landbridge launched legal action against the Australian government at the International Centre for Settlement of Investment Disputes in an attempt to halt the forced sale of the port.